 Preventing osteoporosis is crucial for men and women!
-The best solutions for preventing osteoporosis are exercise, calcium supplements and natural progesterone supplementation.
+Solutions for preventing osteoporosis are exercise, calcium supplements and natural progesterone supplementation.

-People with osteoporosis should walk at least 30 minutes daily, use your treatmill while you are watching television, jogg, play tennis, do weight training, dance or any exercise that does not present the risk of falling.
+People with osteoporosis should walk at least 30 minutes daily, use your treadmill while you are watching television, jog, play tennis, do weight training, dance or any exercise that does not present the risk of falling.

 Natural progesterone cream supplementation (progesterone stimulates osteoblasts) is the best way for preventing osteoporosis.

-Natural progesterone is the best alternative to give your body the hormone balance you need, and to reduce or eliminate risk factors of osteoporosis.
+Natural progesterone is an effective alternative to give your body the hormone balance you need and to reduce or eliminate risk factors of osteoporosis.

 Men and women’s bodies need nutritious food and a quality vitamin/mineral supplement to improve and maintain our health and preventing osteoporosis.